xiaoyuan114/cautious_xt/README.md

 # cautious_xt
-This is xiaoting's github blog where share something about bigdata！
+This is xiaoting's github blog where I share something about bigdata！